masonfmatthews/rails_assignments/projects/build_your_own_api/README.md

 * Be able to read and utilize API documentation for publicly available data sets
 * Be able to merge data from multiple points of origin
 * Be able to create a public-facing API
+* Be able to write versioned, nested routes
 * Be able to create your own API documentation

 ## Deliverables